Of all the household problems, a clogged bathtub drain is probably the most annoying.

 The question is – how can you fix a clogged bathroom drain?
 Knowing what to do in a situation like this can save you time, money, and nerves.

 Clogged Bathtub Drain Prevention

 There are several solutions that we can offer, but before we start, it might be clever to think about how to avoid having the problem of a clogged drain in the first place.

 The key is prevention and maintenance.
-Years of neglected pipes with massive build-up, hair, grease or rust can eventually lead to more serious problems.
+Years of neglected pipes with massive build-up, hair, grease, or rust can eventually lead to more serious problems.
 To avoid this, try a couple of simple tricks that you can repeat every 4 to 6 weeks.
-For example, you can use a strainer to trap particles and hair, pour a kettle of boiling water down the drain to melt away the grease and keep your drain clog-free.
+For example, you can use a strainer to trap particles and hair, pour a kettle of boiling water down the drain to melt away the grease, and keep your drain clog-free.

-If the problem persists, you’ll need to resort to more effective measures and here are our tips on what to do.
+If the problem persists, you’ll need to resort to more effective measures, and here are our tips on what to do.

 Clear Out The Blockage

 Every drain pipe has the same anatomy.
-At the bottom, there is a curved section, U or P shaped, depending on whether it’s a sink or a bath tub.
+At the bottom, there is a curved section, U or P shaped, depending on whether it’s a sink or a bathtub.
 At this curve, its purpose is to trap some water and prevent unpleasant sewage smells from coming back up.

 This is also where, over time, blockage builds up and slows down water draining.
 In bathtubs, it is usually hair and soap scum.
-If you can see the hair, the solution is pretty easy: use a pair of tweezer or nose pliers, or even a simple hooked piece of wire, reach in and pull out the clog.
+If you can see the hair, the solution is pretty easy: use a pair of tweezers or nose pliers, or even a simple hooked piece of wire, reach in and pull out the clog.